This is where diesel emissions generate air pollution

 #no2airpollution

-In 2018, we launched the project “NO2 Citizen Science” and with the help of a Europe-wide network and local support created an overview of nitrogen dioxide (NO2) pollution in ambient air.
-It now includes over 6000 measurement points from 16 European countries.
+In 2018, we launched the project “NO2 Citizen Science” and with the help of a Europe-wide network and local support created an overview of nitrogen dioxide (NO2) pollution in Europe's ambient air.
+It now includes over 6000 measurement points from 19 European countries.
 The results show: the harmful diesel exhaust NO2 is a major threat in highly frequented urban areas across the country.
 And that's not all!
-There are also too less official monitoring stations and those that already exist are often not located in the most polluted places.
+There are also too few official monitoring stations and those that already exist are often not located in the most polluted places.
 Therefore, our measurements and the comparison with the values of the official stations are an essential part of the project.
 A summary of the main results is provided in our report.

 The main cause of high NO2 pollution in urban air are diesel vehicles.
 People who live or work along busy roads are particularly affected.
 Unfortunately, this also applies in the immediate surroundings of health care facilities, schools, kindergartens and facilities for the elderly, where the measurements detected very high levels of NO2.
 At the same level as children breath, i.e. approximately one meter, the air is often even more contaminated with harmful diesel emissions than at the official measurement height of between 1.5 and 4 meters.